dwastberg/polyforge/SIMPLIFY_DESIGN.md

 - **Metrics-first validation** – `metrics.measure(geometry, original)` returns a dict such as `{"is_valid": True, "clearance": 1.7, "area_ratio": 0.94}`.
 The pipeline compares against thresholds declared inside `FixConfig`.
 No `ConstraintStatus` objects or severity calculations are required.
 - **Shared STRtree helpers** – move `find_polygon_pairs`, `build_segment_index`, etc., into `ops/merge_ops.py` next to the strategies so callers can see the full data flow inside one module.

+## Comparison with SIMPLIFY_CODE_DESIGN

+- **Where we agree** – Both approaches delete the transactional repair pipeline, flatten stage orchestration into plain functions, and keep the public API untouched.
+The other document’s quantified file/line savings reinforce the urgency of this cleanup and the focus on consolidating the `repair`, `merge`, and `clearance` packages.
+- **Where we diverge** – Their plan keeps most enums and `GeometryConstraints`, merely shrinking them, whereas this proposal replaces them with literal-driven configs and direct metric checks.
+They also prefer collapsing code into a handful of large modules (e.g., `repair.py`, `merge.py`), while this design favors an `ops/` namespace that groups purely functional helpers by concern.
+- **Adopted adjustments** – Two concrete ideas strengthen this plan:
+  1. Drop unnecessary wrapper files such as `split.py` and re-export `resolve_overlap_pair` directly; this aligns with the other document’s “delete thin wrappers” recommendation.
+  2. Collapse the overlap helpers back into a single `overlap.py` module (still called through the ops layer) so the resolver and batch removal logic live side by side, mirroring their observation that the current package layering obscures control flow.

+These tweaks fold naturally into the functional architecture (the `overlap` ops module becomes that single file, and the public API now references it directly) without sacrificing the broader goals around metrics-first validation and lightweight configs.

 ## Refactor Plan

 1. **Document operations (Week 1)**
    - Extract the pure geometry helpers from `polyforge/simplify.py:200`, `polyforge/core/cleanup.py:11`, `polyforge/clearance/*.py`, and `polyforge/merge/*.py` into `polyforge/ops/*` modules without changing behavior.
+   - In the same sweep, delete `split.py` and point the public API at the consolidated overlap module so there are no redundant wrappers.
    - Add `metrics.measure_geometry` that wraps `is_valid`, `minimum_clearance`, `area_ratio`, and `overlap_area`.

 2. **Introduce the functional pipeline (Week 2)**